 - The BEST bowl of comfort food to enjoy on a cold day!

-Creamy and rich vegan leek potato soup without cream
+✅ How to make a creamy and rich vegan leek potato soup without cream

 No need to use any cream to make this soup!
 The soft potatoes are partially blended to help thicken the broth, but also, you will add coconut milk to the mixture to make it richer.

-If you do not want to use coconut milk, then simply add your favorite plant-milk (plain and unsweetened).
+If you do not want to use coconut milk, then simply add your favorite plant milk (plain and unsweetened).
 The result would be a thinner soup, but as smooth and delicate in texture.

-- Leeks: amazing in this soup to build some flavor, but you can swap for onion if you prefer.
+- Leeks: amazing in this soup to build up some flavor, but you can swap for onion if you prefer.

 - Dried herbs: chives and thyme are amazing with these veggies, but you could also use dried oregano, Italian mix, basil, etc.